Calgary Lawyer For Chronic Pain Claims

 Chronic pain can come in many different forms following a serious injury.
 In many cases, however, the insurance company will attempt to dismiss the pain as being associated with something other than your accident.
 When you choose our firm to represent you in your chronic pain claim, we will present the strongest case available to show that your condition came about as a direct result of the accident.

-We work with medical experts, occupational therapists and economists to understand the impact your condition will have on you over the short and long term, the costs associated with your care and your ability to earn a living in the future.
+We work with medical experts, psychologists, occupational therapists and economists to understand the impact your condition will have on you over the short and long term, the costs associated with your care and your ability to earn a living in the future.
 We will pursue full compensation for all your needs as well as any current or future losses that may arise as a result of your condition.

 We have represented clients in claims involving a broad range of chronic pain conditions, including: